RightsandWrongsgit/ARMTEC/business/overview.md

 # The Profitable Business

 ARMTEC, Inc. helps organizations achieve profitable strategic performance, even non-profits.
 Profit is seen as a measure of efficiency, and reinvesting it can further the organization's mission.
+To be clear, ARMTEC's focus is not on cost cutting.
+Rather, it is on guiding the achievement of profitable GROWTH.
+The logic of the optimal combination of Profitability and Growth is clearly communicated in this important [Harvard Business Review article.](https://hbr.org/2005/04/the-relative-value-of-growth) While that article mathmatically demonstrates the "WHY" behind a business leader's optimization of these two success drivers, you should turn to ARMTEC, Inc. for the details on "HOW" to achieve peak success.

 ## Focus on Profit